sidneyd3vries/plnnr/PROCESS.md

 # Day 5
 Brainstorming about the structure of my database, might change later because the demo gave ideas to change the pinboard system.

+# Day 6
+Found out part of the api I wanted to use is deprecated, now looking for/ thinking about alternatives.
+Fixed bug that froze app on login.
+Fixed maps fragment not showing correct location on load.